Skip to main content

 How to Become A Research Assistant (RA) in Cognitive Science

-Working in a Cognitive Science-related Research Lab or with a COGS Research Mentor
+Working in a Cognitive Science-related Research Lab or Mentor

-Working in a Cognitive Science-related lab or with a COGS research mentor on Grounds provides great work experience, whether or not you envision a career as a cognitive scientist or researcher.
-Research Assistant positions for undergraduates are available in the Department of Psychology, the School of Education, the Engineering School, the Medical School and others.
-As a Research Assistant, you learn important skills that are not easily taught in the classroom, such as operating technical equipment, speaking to and teaching study participants, coding and analyzing data, and designing experiments.
+Working in a Cognitive Science-related lab or research mentor provides great work experience, whether or not you envision a career as a researcher.
+RA positions for undergraduates are available in the Department of Psychology, the School of Education, the Engineering School, the Medical School and others.
+As an RA, you learn important skills that are not easily taught in the classroom, such as operating technical equipment, speaking to and teaching study participants, coding and analyzing data, and designing experiments.
 For area based research in disciplines that do not have traditional labs you can work as an RA with a faculty mentor to support their research and develop your own line of research within their field of expertise.

 Gaining acceptance into a lab or asking a faculty member to work with them to conduct research in their area of expertise